Solanki-Jatin/Renal-Swap-Protocol/README.md

 </table>
 </div>

-All four of these are placeholders.
+All four of these are still placeholders.
 Drop real screenshots into `docs/assets/` with the matching filenames and they will render automatically once pushed.

 <br/>